beingvikasbhadu/Jarvis-AI/README.md

 To run this program you will require a API key.
 Register your API key by clicking the following link
 * [YOUTUBE DATA API V3](https://developers.google.com/youtube/v3/getting-started)

+# Installation
+* First clone the repo
+* Make a new python environment If you are using anaconda just type conda create -n jarvis python==3.8.5 in anaconda prompt
+* To activate the environment conda activate jarvis
+* Navigate to the directory of your project
+* Install all the requirements by just hitting pip install -r requirements.txt
+* Install PyAudio from wheel file by following instructions given here
+* Run the program by python main.py
+* Enjoy !!!!

 # License
 This project is licensed under [MIT License]([https://github.com/Vikas-Bahdu/Jarvis-AI/edit/master/README.md](https://github.com/Vikas-Bahdu/Jarvis-AI/blob/master/LICENSE)) 2022 vikas bhadu